 - Somewhat expensive and few features than similarly priced dash cams

 In sum, the Vantrue T2 has good video quality and it is easy to install.
-The OBD II connector is included and it has parking surveillance.
-However, it falls behind other similarly priced models in terms of features.
-For the same amount of money, you can get a 2-channel dash cams with similar video quality, WIFI, and app support.
+The OBD II connector is included and it has 24/7 parking surveillance.
+There’s a great 18 month warranty and Vantrue has been a leader in the dash cam market.

 VIOFO A119 V3 2K Dash Cam